4 Benefits of Finding a Mentor

 BY TIMOTHY SYKES (ARTICLE PREVIOUSLY APPEARING IN ENTREPRENEUR)

 Aristotle wrote “Those who know, do.
 Those that understand, teach.”
 When it comes to your career, learning from a mentor who truly understands your industry is an education worth its weight in gold.

 A mentor is someone who is in the same or a similar industry as you, but further along in their career.
 Because they have a greater body of knowledge and experience, they are able to teach you invaluable lessons that you’d otherwise have to learn the hard way.
 Ultimately, a mentor finds fulfillment in “paying it forward,” and you get to benefit from their targeted teachings and guidance.
 Here are four reasons why you need a mentor:

 Mistakes can be some of your biggest teachers…if you’re able to learn from them, that is.
 I know this very well, because I made plenty of mistakes when I was first starting out in my career.
 I didn’t have a mentor when I was starting out in my career.
 It was a different time, and my field of trading low-priced stocks was a very small niche at that time.

 Because I didn’t have a guide, I made plenty of mistakes when I was just starting out.
 I learned from my mistakes, I persisted and eventually found success in my field.
 And because I experienced that, I want to help others avoid what I had to go through.
-Think of it this way: your mentor has probably made plenty of mistakes, and by learning from them, you can get a sort of get out of jail free card that can help you avoid unnecessary mistakes in your own career!
+Think of it this way – your mentor has probably made plenty of mistakes.
+By learning from them, you can get a sort of get out of jail free card that can help you avoid unnecessary mistakes in your own career!